A survival guide to a fairly happy holiday

 “We all have this idea of the holiday as a family gathering, this Norman Rockwell kind of scene,” says Patrick V. Dean, director of Grief Education Services for the Archdiocese of Milwaukee Cemeteries and founder of the Wisconsin Grief Education Center.
 “It’s a nice visual and it exists, but it’s not everybody’s story.
 One could argue that it’s almost a minority position—that in all communities and all families, a majority of them have stresses and conflicts.”

 Jesus was born into a family that had its own Christmas drama of sorts—an unmarried pregnant woman, a long hard trip, and a no vacancy sign at the local motel.
 He was born into a broken world.
 For that reason some suggest that Christmas is exactly the time to live out in our own imperfect families the kind of reconciliation that God offers to us.
 Our efforts to make the best of our messy family celebrations could be one way of bringing Christ’s spirit into the world.

-Phil Fox Rose's family is all over the place-geographically, spiritually, and politically.
-His parents left the Mormon church; his father became atheist and his mother "kind of vague" about religion.
+Phil Fox Rose’s family is all over the place—geographically, spiritually, and politically.
+His parents left the Mormon church; his father became atheist and his mother is “kind of vague” about religion.
 Of their six children, one is Mormon, one an evangelical Protestant, one attends a liberal Protestant church, two are unaffiliated, and Rose, a 48-year-old writer from New York, became Catholic.

 “We’re very scattered,” Rose says—and most of the time, the East and West Coast sides of the family do not get together.